viettoan151/demo-source-protect-wheel/README.md

 # Distributing python packages protected with Cython

-This is a sample application for demonstrating how to protect app source code and distribute package.
+This is a sample application for demonstrating how to protect an app source code and distribute package.
 All magic is in the ``setup.py`` file.

 ## Reference examples
 [Python Guideline](https://packaging.python.org/tutorials/packaging-projects/) <br/>